-Make sure to include demographic information such as age and income level, but also psychographic information as well.
-The psychographic information is relevant when thinking about how to best market to this consumer base, particularly regarding what advertising vehicles work versus those that do not.
-Writing down these descriptors can then help you formulate a profile of your ideal consumer.
+More important than demographic information is psychographic information.
+Psychographic information is relevant when thinking about HOW to best market to this consumer base, particularly regarding what advertising vehicles work versus those that do not.
+Determining these descriptors can then help you formulate a profile of your ideal consumer.
 In compiling this persona, you want to fill out as many details as possible regarding who your consumer is: what they care about and what they dislike.
 The more thorough, the better as you can readily have this person in mind when crafting your marketing strategy toward that segment.

 Segment the audience into groups.